biobankinguk/biobankinguk/src/Submissions/README.md

    - Change directory to the `Frontend` folder
    - Run `npm install`

-1. Add yourself as a user
+1. Add a new user
-   - Run the `add-user.sql` script
+   - Change directory next to the `Api.csproj` file.
+   - Run `dotnet run -- users add {email} {username} -r {roles} -p {password}`
+   - For example: `dotnet run -- users add admin@example.com Admin -r SuperUser DirectoryAdmin -p Password1!`
-   - For local dev use you probably want the roles: `SuperUser`, and `ADAC`
+   - For local dev use you probably want the roles: `SuperUser`, and `DirectoryAdmin`
-     - being a `SuperUser` doesn't automatically put you in the `ADAC` role too.
+     - being a `SuperUser` doesn't automatically put you in the `DirectoryAdmin` role too.
 Sorry.
-   - When you run the app, use the `Forgot password` functionality to set your password.
 1. Check Email Configuration
    - by default for local development, the app will write emails to `/Temp`
    - Instructions below